jgrayson-apl/OoklaSpeedtest/README.md

 This demo is built as a static web application.

-> **IMPORTANT** - This code _MUST_ be deployed to _your own_ web accessible location; it can _NOT_ be hosted on Esri infrastructure
+1) Download and copy the root folder to a web accessible location.

-1) Download and copy the root folder to a web accessible location
+   > **IMPORTANT** - This code _must_ be deployed to _your_ infrastructure; it can _not_ be hosted by Esri.
-2) Update the configuration parameters in ./config/application.json
+2) Update the configuration parameters in ./config/application.json; please see the next section below for more details.

-## Configure
+### Configure

-Update the [application.json](https://github.com/jgrayson-apl/OoklaSpeedtest/blob/master/config/application.json) file in your favorite json editor:
+Update the [./config/application.json](https://github.com/jgrayson-apl/OoklaSpeedtest/blob/master/config/application.json) file in your favorite json editor:

 |                  PARAMETER | DETAILS                                                                                                                                                                                                                                                                                                     |
 |---------------------------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|